 Global citizenship – considering oneself as a part of the global village all the while maintaining allegiance and respecting cultural values.

-Nowhere in the world are the police empowered to physically assault anyone.
-The Governments need to enforce this.
+Nowhere in the world should the police be empowered to physically assault citizens they claim to protect.

 Such values should not be included in our lives as a measure of curbing consequences, but to civilize ourselves as humans.
 The sooner we realize we are part of a big system and everything we do has consequences, the closer we get to peace and harmony.